axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-debun.1.md

 ```

-Similar to `syslog-ng-debun -r`, but it also stops {{% productparam "ose" %}}, then restarts it in debug mode (`-Fedv --enable-core`).
+Similar to `syslog-ng-debun -r`, but it also stops {{% param "product.ose" %}}, then restarts it in debug mode (`-Fedv --enable-core`).
 To stop debug mode, press Enter.
 The output of the debug mode collected into a separate file, and also added to the debug bundle.

 ```c